Stage 4 prostate cancer

 Complementary and alternative medicine treatments that may reduce cancer pain include:

-If your pain isn't adequately controlled, talk with your doctor about your options.
+If your pain isn't controlled enough, talk with a member of your health care team about your options.

 Coping and support

 People who are diagnosed with a serious illness often say they feel stressed.
 In time, you'll find ways to help you cope with stress and other feelings that come with a stage 4 prostate cancer diagnosis.
 Until you find what works for you, some of the following suggestions might help:

 - Learn about your cancer.
 Learn enough about your cancer to help you make decisions about your care.
 Ask a member of your health care team about the details of your cancer and your treatment options.
 Ask about trusted sources of more information.

 - Put together a support system.
 Ask your friends and family to form a support network for you.
 They might not know what to do after your diagnosis.
 Helping you with simple tasks might give them comfort and relieve you of those tasks.
 Think of things you want help with, such as making meals or getting to appointments.